vijayrao97/Time-Series-Forecasting-Apple-Stock-Price/README.md

 # Time-Series-Forecasting-Apple-Stock-Price
-This project was created to analyize and forecast the stock price for product Apple using AR, MA, ARIMA and Second order exponential smoothing.
+This project was created to analyse and forecast the stock price for product Apple using AR, MA, ARIMA and Second order exponential smoothing.

 Step 1:
 In this project we are extracting the data from yahoo finance and using closing price for forecasting the Apple stock.